How to properly taste whisky

 • "Chew" the whisky in your mouth

-• Inhale air through the nose (retronasal olfaction)
+• Draw air through your nose (retronasal olfaction)

 • Take a sip

-Warning: May cause coughing – practice with low-proof whisky!
+Caution: Can lead to coughing – practice with lower-proof whisky!

 What you taste: The taste zones